elventear/classy-fastapi/README.md

 * If we want to use the same dependency on several routes, as we would with something like a database connection, we have to repeat the `Dependency(to_add)` bit on each endpoint.
-Note that FastAPI lets you group endpoints your we can [include the dependency on all of them]( https://fastapi.tiangolo.com/tutorial/bigger-applications) but then there's no way to access the dependency so this really only works for things like authentication where the dependency can do some route handling (e.g. return a 402 if an auth header is missing).
+Note that FastAPI lets you group endpoints your we can [include the dependency on all of them]( https://fastapi.tiangolo.com/tutorial/bigger-applications) but then there's no way to access the dependency from the router code so this really only works for things like authentication where the dependency can do some route handling (e.g. return a 402 if an auth header is missing).
 * `to_add` is a global variable which is limiting.

 Let's consider an expanded, more realistic example where we have a group of routes that operate on users to add them,